 Location is Jeffersonville.

-Many milestones were celebrated in 2016, including those of several parishes.
+Parish and diocesan milestones should be celebrated and remembered.
+Here are some of the more recent ones that have been celebrated since 2016.
 Do you have an important milestone coming up in your parish?
 Share it here.

 The policy on alcohol use related to diocesan and parish events was established by the Diocesan Executive Council in January 2017.
 View the policy here.